-It’s no surprise that Influencer Marketing has been criticized for their lack of diversity.
+It’s no surprise that Influencer Marketing has been criticized for its lack of diversity.
 As many brands used their voices in support of the Black Lives Matter movement, the conversation has evolved into how brands and companies can implement equality and diversity in their campaigns – including their influencer marketing campaigns.

 Brands are leveraging influencers now more than ever.
-To be able to succeed in creating a more diverse influencer marketing campaign, one must fully understand that diversity is not limited to ones race but can include every aspect that makes an individual unique.
+To be able to succeed in creating a more diverse influencer marketing campaign, one must fully understand that diversity is not limited to one's race but can include every aspect that makes an individual unique.
 In this blog, Hollywood Branded shares 6 steps you can take to diversify your influencer marketing.

 Why Is Diverse Influencer Marketing Important?

 Diversity encompasses all elements that make an individual unique from one another.
 This includes one's ethnicity, sexual orientation, gender, religious beliefs, physical abilities, and so many more.
-The reason consumers are drawn to diverse influencer marketing is because it's relatable.
+The reason consumers are drawn to diverse influencer marketing is that it's relatable.

 Influencer marketing works.
 More than half of consumers would follow a recommendation by a micro-influencer, and 92% of consumers trust an influencer more than an advertisement or traditional celebrity endorsement.
-The reason why consumers love influencer marketing is because influencers are authentic, creative, and most importantly, relatable.
+The reason why consumers love influencer marketing is that influencers are authentic, creative, and most importantly, relatable.

 When diversifying your influencer marketing, you are working with content creators with different perspectives.
-If you work with a more diverse group of people, you are telling refined, more insightful story about your brand.
+If you work with a more diverse group of people, you are telling refined, more insightful stories about your brand.

-Social media gives brands the opportunity to create better relationships with its consumers.
+Social media gives brands the opportunity to create better relationships with their consumers.
 When diversifying your influencer marketing, you are able to create deeper connections, loyal consumers, and representation for the voices that aren’t typically heard.

-One thing to always keep in mind, is that diversifying your influencer marketing doesn’t only have to be about race either, it’s about celebrating the aspects that make each and everyone of us unique as individuals.
+One thing to always keep in mind is that diversifying your influencer marketing doesn’t only have to be about race either, it’s about celebrating the aspects that make each and every one of us unique as individuals.
 When creating a more diverse influencer marketing plan, it is important to take the right steps to get the best results.

 Focusing On Social Issues

-According to a study by Barkley and Futurecast , there are three vital social issues that rise above the rest at this moment in time:
+According to a study by Barkley and Futurecast, there are three vital social issues that rise above the rest at this moment in time:

 - Racial Equality